sheremetyev/texts.js/examples/pandoc/README.md

 Pandoc understands an extended and slightly revised version of John Gruber's [markdown] syntax.
 This document explains the syntax, noting differences from standard markdown.
-Except where noted, these differences can be suppressed by using the `markdown_strict` format instead of `markdown`.
-An extensions can be enabled by adding `+EXTENSION` to the format name and disabled by adding `-EXTENSION`.
-For example, `markdown_strict+footnotes` is strict markdown with footnotes enabled, while `markdown-footnotes-pipe_tables` is pandoc's markdown without footnotes or pipe tables.
+Except where noted, these differences can be suppressed by specifying the `--strict` command-line option.

 Philosophy
 ----------